DevilYangS/DevilYangS.github.io/_pages/about.md

 - *2021.03*, Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  \| [\[video\]](https://github.com/)
 -->

+# 💬 Fundings
+- The Postdoctoral Fellowship Program (Grade B) of China Postdoctoral Science Foundation under Grant Number GZB20240002  (A two-year support started in 2024, only 1000 people won, and about 500 people won Grade A) ；

+- The China Postdoctoral Science Foundation (74th Batch of General Funding)，2023-2025 (at a funding rate of about 17% )；

+- The National Natural Science Foundation of China (Youth Project)，2024-2026；

 # 🔥 News